razibalmamun/data-filtering-system/README.md

     > At this point you have the application ready to short urls
     > ready to browse.
 Just open your browser and navigate to
     > `http://localhost:8000` and you should see the URL-Shortener site home page

-## Features

-> Below points may seem over-engineering for a project like this.
-Because project requirements were basic and size was small too.
-But the below points are done to keep the project highly extendable and to demonstrate the need or importance or usability of these in bigger projects.

 -   Laravel part
     -   Developed following **SOLID** _Principles_